-HTTP status code is very much important in the restful webservice and we should use appropriate status code from the server.
+HTTP status codes are very much important in the restful web service and we should use appropriate status code from the server.
 HTTP provides response codes to inform clients of the status of their request.
 Use them carefully!

 It’s very much essential to understand HTTP status codes for every developer.
-Don’t return a 200 response code every time , even in case of an error, it means, don’t use 200 Ok , if something is wrong.
+Don’t return a 200 response code every time, even in case of an error, it means, don’t use 200 Ok , if something is wrong.
 You can visit rest API example with different stacks as:

 I tried to brief with one or two error code for each section, with example